-The site is located adjacent to Clanton Road, a City-maintained major thoroughfare, Blairhill Road, a City-maintained local street, and South Tryon Street, a State-maintained major thoroughfare.
-This site is requesting a TOD-UC zoning and will be subject to transportation improvements in accordance with the TOD Ordinance and the adopted CDOT Streets Map.
+The site is located between Clanton Road, a City-maintained major thoroughfare and Blairhill Road a City-maintained local street.
+This site is requesting a TOD-NC zoning and will be subject to transportation improvements in accordance with the TOD Ordinance and the adopted CDOT Streets Map.
 CDOT will work with the petitioner during the permitting process to pursue all options to provide additional forms of connectivity that reflect the types of development associated in the TOD-zoned areas.